 Hunter DeKoninck received a Pro Bono Associate of the Year Award.
 DeKoninck started a legal clinic in partnership with Wheeler Mission Ministries, a residential drug rehabilitation facility in downtown Indianapolis.
 The legal clinic marshals support from Quarles & Brady attorneys, as well as dozens of attorneys from other local firms and government agencies, to assist Wheeler residents with their questions surrounding court hearings, family law disputes, debt issues, criminal expungement, wills and other issues.
 DeKoninck is a member of the Commercial Litigation Practice Group, focusing on commercial litigation, product liability, and business law with a specific focus on unfair competition and trade secrets.
 A donation will be made to Wheeler Mission Ministries in DeKoninck's name.

-Julia Koestner also received a Pro Bono Associate of the Year Award.
+Julia Witmann also received a Pro Bono Associate of the Year Award.
 She provides pro bono assistance to the Florence Immigration & Refugee Rights Project which offers services to detained adults and unaccompanied children facing immigration removal proceedings in Arizona.
-Koestner practices out of the firm's Phoenix office, and is a member of the Commercial Litigation Practice Group.
+Witmann practices out of the firm's Phoenix office, and is a member of the Commercial Litigation Practice Group.
 She represents local and national clients in complex contractual disputes; assists clients with alternatives to litigation, including arbitration and mediation; and represents large commercial lenders in connection with loan defaults, lender liability claims and lien priority disputes.
-A donation will be made on behalf of Koestner to AZ Common Ground, a community-based organization that provides services to individuals upon their release from prison with the goal of decreasing the recidivism rate.
+A donation will be made on behalf of Witmann to AZ Common Ground, a community-based organization that provides services to individuals upon their release from prison with the goal of decreasing the recidivism rate.

 Colleen Miller is also a recipient of the Pro Bono Associate of the Year Award.
 Miller's practice is based out of Quarles & Brady Tampa office and she is a member of the Commercial Litigation Practice Group.
 Miller is recognized for her work in representing a client in a clemency application.
 Her efforts helped to commute the sentence of her client from life in prison to 360 months.
 Miller represents and defends financial institutions in a variety of litigation disputes in both state and federal court.
 She also has experience in the area of insurance coverage involving both coverage analysis and litigation under personal, business and commercial lines policies.
 A donation will be made in Miller's name to Everyday Blessings, an organization that provides services to abused, abandoned, and neglected children.